 A complete summary of Ness’s performance in Super Smash Bros.
 Ultimate can be found on the character’s information page.
-It includes strengths and weaknesses, AI quirks, and an archive of tournament representation and results.
+It includes strengths and weaknesses, quirks in artificial intelligence, and an archive of tournament representation and results.

 Stats & Spirit Effects

 By all accounts, the best Spirit effects in the game are Super Armor, Slow Super Armor, Armor Knight, and Autoheal.
 Unfortunately, these bonuses are prohibited in competitive play; if you do not intend on entering online tourneys, all of them work well with Ness.
 For trainers looking to participate in tournaments where these Spirit effects are banned, here are a handful of alternate options: Side Special ↑, Up Special ↑, and PSI Attack ↑.
 In terms of stat spreads, setups between 2100 / 2100 and 0 / 4200 are viable options to consider.